-Contrary to what most may assume about a laser job shop, roughly half of our business is in support of the medical device industry.
-And that work is very diverse.
+At Laser Services, we're rpoud to announce that over half of our business is in support of the medical instrument and device industry.
 On the front end, we consult with research universities and corporate labs for materials research.
 On the back end, we work with design engineers on device design and manufacturability.
 We are also involved with the production of surgical tools, surgical trays, medical adhesives, and implantable materials, to name a few.

 We have been in business 35 years, have hundreds of years combined laser experience, and provide a wide range of solutions to customer challenges.
 We frequently meet with our medical device customers during the beginning stages of their development projects to provide them with necessary input on such topics such as material processing and design for manufacturability.
 Furthermore, our in-house expertise enables quick-turn prototypes that are crucial for medical research initiatives.